 The City of Madison has entered into a development agreement with GI Clinic, LLC.
 The agreement guarantees that GI Clinic, LLC shall pay the difference between the guaranteed tax increment and the tax increment actually levied.
-The guarantee obligation shall terminate when the city has collected from the tax increment generated from the District or has been paid under this agreement the full amount of project costs of not less than \$1,372,000.
-The city has entered into similar agreements with University Crossing Office, LLC in the amount of \$1,087,000 and University Row Apartments, LLC in the amount of \$2,019,000.
+The guarantee obligation shall terminate when the City of Madison has collected from the tax increment generated from the District or has been paid under this agreement the full amount of project costs of not less than \$1,372,000.
+The City of Madison has entered into similar agreements with University Crossing Office, LLC in the amount of \$1,087,000 and University Row Apartments, LLC in the amount of \$2,019,000.